frankcapodanno/agentic-ai-watsonx-examples/README.md

-# Python Cheat-Sheet: LangChain + IBM Watsonx
+# LangChain + IBM Watsonx

-A hands-on project that demonstrates **every technique** from the *"Foundations of Generative AI and LangChain"* cheat-sheet, each with **different examples** so you can compare and learn.
+A hands-on project that demonstrates **every technique** from the *"Foundations of Generative AI and LangChain"*, each with **different examples** so you can compare and learn.

 ---